rgaiacs/numfocus-2017-grant/faq.md

   **TO be defined.**

-- What time commitment is expected from those attending the Data Carpentry for Oceanograph workshop?
+- What time commitment is expected from those attending the Data Carpentry for Oceanography workshop?

   **To be defined**.

-- Are the dates for the Data Carpentry for Oceanograph workshop already defined?
+- Are the dates for the Data Carpentry for Oceanography workshop already defined?

   **No**.